foxlox/GIUDA/README.md

 # Thanks
-Thank you to ewan22, he does a very powerful set of Pascal Units for AD
+Thank you to erwan22, he does a very powerful set of Pascal Units for AD.
+Thx Erwan22, you're really great!